Wood Brothers Racing: Truck No. 21 history

 The No. 21 truck debuted in 2006 with sponsorship from Edy's Ice Cream and State Fair Corn Dogs at Daytona, driven initially by Stacy Compton for the first two races.
 Afterward, Jon Wood took over driving duties at Atlanta, followed by Bobby East, who drove the truck for the remainder of the season and achieved a best finish of eleventh place.

 East was not retained for the 2007 season.
 The team planned to run development driver Kelly Bires in nineteen races, with Mark Martin driving the remaining six.
 Late in the season, Bires moved up to the Busch Series, replacing Jon Wood, who took over his spot in the No. 21 truck.

 In 2008, Jon and Keven Wood shared the No. 21 truck, which was sponsored by the United States Air Force.
 However, in December of that year, Keven Wood announced in an interview that the team had ceased its Truck operation due to a lack of sponsorship.

 Indianapolis 500

 The Wood Brothers Racing Team gained recognition in NASCAR for their exceptional pit work, attracting the attention of racers across various motorsports.
 As a result, efficient pit stops became a trend in other auto racing competitions.

 In 1965, IndyCar teams took notice when Lotus owner Colin Chapman hired the Wood Brothers to handle pit stops for his car, driven by Scottish Formula One star Jim Clark, during the Indy 500.
 This was the first instance of a NASCAR stock car crew servicing an IndyCar team.
 Thanks to their efforts, Clark improved his track position and ultimately drove into victory lane, winning the race with the Wood Brothers as his crew.

 Motorsports career results

-NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)